 From time to time I collaborate on styled shoots with other wedding professionals designing and making dresses as a one off just for the occasion.
-These photoshoot dresses can be purchased direct from me and are usually priced at about half what it might cost to have the same design made bespoke as a normal commission.
+These photoshoot dresses can be purchased direct from me and are usually priced at half or less than what it might cost to have the same design made as a bespoke commission.
 They have all been ‘worn once’ for the photoshoot but they are usually perfect or almost perfect.
 Any imperfections will be described.

 You are welcome to visit to try on the dresses before purchasing, or to buy online.
 Always check your measurements before buying as although I will accept returns for size it’s better to avoid that disappointment if we can!
 I describe what basic size alterations might be possible in each listing and I am also happy to advise if you have any questions.